nimakarimipour/WALAWiki/Pointer-Analysis.md

 application, it is useful to customize the pointer analysis policy to focus analysis effort where it matters.

-Currently all pointer analysis implementations perform on-the-fly call graph construction.
+Currently, all pointer analysis implementations perform on-the-fly call graph construction.

 A pointer analysis context-sensitivity policy can vary in two